vivmuk/CognitiveBias/README-PATHS.md

 - `src="all-99-biases.js"` (not `/all-99-biases.js` or absolute paths)

 This means:
-- ✅ Works when server runs from `google cog bias/` folder
+- ✅ Works when server runs from repository root
 - ✅ Works on Netlify (all files in root)
 - ✅ Works locally with any server